Overview of JRA

 - Polyarticular juvenile rheumatoid arthritis occurs throughout childhood and adolescence and accounts for approximately 40% of cases.
 This type affects five or more joints, typically the smaller joints of the hands and feet.
 Polyarticular arthritis often affects the same joint on both sides of the body (i.e., is symmetrical).

 - Systemic-onset juvenile rheumatoid arthritis usually occurs in early childhood, but can extend into adolescence.
-This type accounts for about 10% of cases and affects many areas of the body, including joints and internal organs.
+This type accounts for about 10 percent of cases and affects many areas of the body, including joints and internal organs.

 Incidence and Prevalence of JRA